RESOStandards/reso-certification-utils/lib/schema/README.md

 Options:
-  -G, --generate               Generate a schema for payload validation -V, --validate               Validate one or multiple payloads with a schema -m, --metadataPath <string>  Path to the metadata report JSON file -o, --outputPath <string>    Path tho the directory to store the generated schema.
+  -G, --generate               Generate a schema for payload validation -V, --validate               Validate one or multiple payloads with a schema -c, --createReports          Option to generate metadata and availability reports for RCF testing -m, --metadataPath <string>  Path to the metadata report JSON file -o, --outputPath <string>    Path tho the directory to store the generated schema/reports.
 Defaults to "./" -a, --additionalProperties   Pass this flag to allow additional properties in the schema.
 False by default -v, --version <string>       The DD version of the metadata report -p, --payloadPath <string>   Path to the payload file OR directory/zip containing files that need to be validated